-These Major brands have adopted PATHWATER for their zero-waste sustainability initiatives & this holiday we’re celebrating them!
+These major brands have adopted PATHWATER for their zero-waste sustainability initiatives & we’re celebrating them for their efforts!

 It’s that time of year when we reflect on the accomplishments we’ve all made to grow the revolution and solve our plastic crisis.
 It’s also time to plan out our next year ahead and how we will leverage the most impactful moves we can make together.
 This year we’ve partnered with many major brands who searched high and low for the most sustainable (read: refillable) bottled water to phase out plastic bottled water with.
 Bye, Bye, plastic!
 We’ve rounded some of those companies and are highlighting all the reasons why they decided that PATHWATER was the best bottled water to co-brand with in their effort to achieve zero-waste goals and encourage refilling.
 Here’s a peek at some of the custom co-branded bottled waters.

 Napa Farms, located at SFO Airport, specializes in local, specialty food and beverages.
 As a means to transition from single-use plastic bottled water, Napa Farms chose California-based PATHWATER to support the move to zero-waste.
 Now travelers hoping to grab a taste of California can take their Napa Farms experience with them around the world.
 The ability for Napa Farms to co-brand with an affordable refillable bottle has made the difference for minimizing waste and improving the customer’s experience who can now refill throughout the many hydration stations and stay hydrated.